-China, India reached positive consensus to 'ease' situation along borders
+Ladakh standoff: China, India reached positive consensus to 'ease' situation along borders

 New Delhi, Jun 10: China said on Wednesday that Indian and Chinese troops have started implementing the "positive consensus" reached by the senior military officials of the two countries on June 6 aimed at "easing" the situation along the borders.